-The BCSWomen Lovelace Colloquium is an annual one day conference for women students of Computing and related subjects.
-The event started in 2008, and moves around the country – in 2018 it will be at Sheffield University on March 28th.
-You can find out all about the 2018 colloquium on this site – we’re currently finalising the speaker lineup and you will soon be able to submit an abstract.
+The BCSWomen Lovelace Colloquium is an annual one day conference for women and non-binary students of Computing and related subjects.
+The event started in 2008, and moves around the country.

-- To provide a forum for undergraduate women and masters students to share their ideas and network
+- To provide a forum for undergraduate and masters students to share their ideas and network

 - To provide a stimulating series of talks from women in computing, both from academia and industry

-- To provide both formal (talks) and informal (networking) advice to undergraduate women about careers in computing from a female perspective
+- To provide both formal (talks) and informal (networking) advice to undergraduates and masters students about careers in computing from women and non-binary people’s perspectives

 Each year we have a great series of talks, and an opportunity for students to discuss their own work in the form of a poster contest, with cash prizes provided by industry sponsors.
-Google have sponsored all events to date, enabling us to cover the travel costs (and overnight accommodation if necessary) for all students in the poster contest, and other industrial and academic bodies have provided additional sponsorship covering prizes and lunch.
+Google sponsored all events from 2008-2019 enabling us to cover the travel costs (and overnight accommodation if necessary) for all students in the poster contest, and other industrial and academic bodies have provided additional sponsorship covering prizes and lunch.
+The BCSWomen Lovelace conferences in 2020-2022 didn’t involve much travel budget but we very much enjoyed visiting Sheffield in 2023 and over 110 students were supported in their travel to the event (with 84 staying at least one overnight).
+We have recently introduced University partnerships and supporter status whereby institutions pledge to cover the travel of their own students, or donate to the event so that we can cover it (and lunch).
+As our audience are all undergrad and MSc students, covering travel is really important, and we like to put the students in the same hotel (for social and for safety reasons) so we prefer to cover accommodation centrally.

 You can see details of previous events including lists of prizewinners here: Previous Conferences